temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ### Dynamic configuration

 Advanced configuration of the Temporal CLI requires the use of a dynamic configuration file.
-This file is created outside of the Temporal CLI; it is usually located with the service's config files.
+This file is created outside the Temporal CLI; it is usually located with the service's config files.

 Dynamic configuration values can also be set via `--dynamic-config-value KEY=JSON_VALUE`.
 For example, to enable the search attribute cache (disabled by default), run: